JelVegter/stock-stading/README.md

 poetry run python terraform/create_s3_backend.py
 ```

-To initialize Terraform, change into the terraform/ directory and run the following command:
+To use Terraform to build the AWS infrastructure, run the following command:

 ```
-cd terraform/
-terraform init
+make plan-apply
 ```